Exclusive · Google Ads Sourced

 Illinois Case Types We Generate

-Premises liability and slip and fall are our headline category.
-The card below the headline is the most common volume mix our clients buy.
+We generate the full Illinois personal injury spectrum.
+Auto and car accident is the largest-volume category, with premises liability and slip and fall close behind.
 Target a single case type, a subset, or the full spectrum.
 All pricing is per lead, no practice-area bundling required.
 All leads are pre-screened: injured, unrepresented, below 51% fault, and within SOL.

 Slip & Fall / Premises Liability